-You can also add a Total form field so customers know exactly how much they’re being charged when they submit your form.
+You can also add a Total form field, so customers know exactly how much they’re being charged when submitting your form.

-As you can see, we added a dropdown menu so people can choose whether they want to donate on a recurring basis or make a one-time payment, as well as a field for selecting how much people want to donate, a Total field, and the Credit Card field.
+As you can see, we added a dropdown menu to choose whether they want to donate repeatedly or make a one-time payment and a field for selecting how much people want to donate, a Total and the Credit Card field.

 When your form looks the way you want it to, click Save.

 When your form is ready, go to Payments » Stripe to configure the payment settings so your form can accept payments from people using the Stripe payment gateway.

 Next, click the checkbox labeled Enable Stripe payments, give your payment a description, and select Email as the Stripe Payment Receipt.

 If you were only accepting a one-time donation from people, you would be all set.
 The next step would be to add your donation form to your website.
 However, you want to set up recurring donations, so you have to continue customizing.